probonopd/esp32-i2s-webradio/README.md

 Contributions are welcome.

-- [ ] Cache resolved final (redirected) URLs at runtime for faster channel switching (sound library supports this)
 - [ ] Use https://api.radio-browser.info/ to find stations via web interface and/or geolocation
 - [ ] OTA directly from GitHub Releases using https://github.com/Fishwaldo/esp_ghota
 - [ ] Podcast support (remembering which episodes have been played all the way to the end)